-- avoiding cross contamination of raw poultry and meats to RTE foods and food contact surfaces - thorough cooking of poultry and poultry products - pasteurisation of milk - only consuming/using water that has been treated (potable).
+- avoiding cross contamination of raw poultry and meats to ready-to-eat (RTE) foods and food contact surfaces - thorough cooking of poultry and poultry products - pasteurisation of milk - only consuming/using water that has been treated (potable).

 Given poultry meat is a primary source of Campylobacter spp., contamination levels should be minimised through appropriate controls during primary production and processing.